When starting the program for the first time after installation, it will check whether

 On updating from version 5, some specifics are to be considered.

 If Personal Backup has just been installed for the first time, the user will be asked if he wants to customize the program preferences, for example whether the files should be backed up as 1:1 copy or in compressed form by default.
 After that he will be prompted to create a first new backup task (see below).the previous version Personal Backup 5 is already installed on the computer.
 If so, all settings and tasks from there will be transferred to Version 6 and

 A backup task contains information about what to be backed up

 and how and where the backed-up data shall be stored.
-The task will be saved as a file
+The settings made are saved

 In addition, you can specify time schedules for automatic data backups.
 These settings are made separately from the backup tasks so that it is possible to use more than one time schedule for the same backup, for example at a specified time of day and on logoff.

 Another option for starting backups automatically is to use Windows Task Schedules.
 The advantage of this method is that backups can be started even without user login (e.g. on a server).